percona/percona-xtrabackup/doc/source/howtos/setting_up_replication.rst

   Another system, with a |MySQL|-based server installed on it.
 We will reffer to this machine as ``The Slave`` and we will assume the same things we did about ``The Master``.

 * ``Xtrabackup``
   The backup tool we will use.
-It should be installed in both computers for convenience [#f1]_
+It should be installed in both computers for convenience.

 STEP 1: Make a backup on ``The Master`` and stream it to ``The Slave``
 ======================================================================